 This hike can be done in one long day, and more often than not that’s what we choose to do.

 That being said, if you do have the time and want to do some camping, Carmen recommends staying overnight in the Applebee Dome.
-Applebee Dome is 1 km further up the trail past the Conrad Kain Hut, and spending the night will give you extra time to soak in the scenery.
+Applebee Dome is 1 km further up the trail past the Conrad Kain Hut.
+Spending the night will give you extra time to soak in the scenery.

 We’re seen a lot of mountains in the area, and we’ve done a lot of camping, but there’s something about the Applebee Dome that’s different.
-We’re not going to say the views will take your breath away because it’s a bit too cliche, but it will give you the feeling that you’re visiting some place really special.
+We’re not going to say the views will take your breath away because it’s a bit too cliche.
+It will give you the feeling that you’re visiting some place really special, though.

-This area can be quite busy in the summer because it is a known destination for climbers, but don’t let that deter you.
+This area can be quite busy in the summer because it's a known destination for climbers, but don’t let that deter you.
 Or, if you have any flexibility in your schedule, plan to go later in the season.

 We try to go sometime around mid-September and we’ve had the entire dome to ourselves (more than once!)
 You’ll need to plan for colder hiking/camping, but we think the solitude is well worth it.